What Is Company Culture? (Plus 10 Expert Tips for Improvement)

 Every employee you hire has a hierarchy of needs.
 After meeting the basic needs of food, shelter and a secure environment, your employee will look to fulfill emotional needs.
 At work, that means earning recognition for their contribution to your company.
 When looking for ideas to improve company culture, adequate recognition is as good a place to start as any.

 Your employees want to enjoy the time they spend at work.
 In a recent survey, we found that 94% of employees who received positive recognition for their contributions at work on a daily basis are very satisfied with their jobs.
-These are the kind of employees who go beyond their jobs and end up improving office culture for everyone.
+These are the kind of employees who go beyond their jobs and end up improving the culture within an organization for everyone.

 Rather than rewarding a single employee on an arbitrary timeline, apply recognition (and financial rewards, where appropriate) in the moment.
-Combining company-wide incentives (like paid vacation) with regular feedback from managers helps send a powerful message: no matter who you are, we value you and we want you to improve.
+Combining company-wide incentives (like paid paid vacation—that means, you cover the cost of the trip) with regular feedback from managers helps send a powerful message: no matter who you are, we value you and we want you to improve.

 8. Retain Your Talent